spiraloid/Spiraloid-Toolkit-for-Zbrush/README.md

 Usage:

 this creates a spiraloid menu that is bound the "u" hotkey.
-I suggest mapping this key to the right click on your mouse and wacom pen.
+I suggest mapping this key to the back button on your mouse and a wacom pen side button.

-once installed, you should never have to press zadd mrgb etc.  if you do, it's still availiable on right click or spacebar. press setup in top right each time you open a project to reset camera behavior, initialize settings and activates a timelapse recording. press nuke in top right to erase the polypaint and flood the current subtool with 50% gray and material.
+once installed, you should never have to press zadd mrgb etc.  if you need to, it's still availiable on right click or spacebar.

+press setup in top right each time you open a project to reset camera behavior, initialize settings and activates a timelapse recording.

+press nuke in top right to erase the polypaint and flood the current subtool with 50% gray and material.